This document describes the steps to configure the database (DB) clustering on Cisco Meeting Server (CMS) or Acano call bridges (CB).

 1. Run the command pcap <interface> on the non-master (slave) node and after a few minutes, stop the capture with Ctrl-C.

 2. Connect with a Secure File Transfer Protocol (SFTP) client to the server and download the .pcap file from the root directory:

 3. Open the capture file on Wireshark and filter on port 5432 with tcp.port==5432 to check for traffic between the non-master peer and the DB master.

 4. If there's no return traffic from the server then it's likely that a FW might be blocking the port between the two servers' logical location.

 Here is a typical packet capture from a working connection betwen the client and server:

 In this example the client's IP is 10.48.54.119 and the server is 10.48.54.75.

-For more on the troubleshooting of issues with, and questions that relate to DB clustering, refer to the FAQs in these links:
+For more infromation how to troubleshoot issues, and other questions on Database clustering, refer to the FAQs in these links: